Monolophosaurus: Classification

 Monolophosaurus was originally termed a "megalosaur" and has often since been suggested to be an allosauroid.
-Smith et al. (2007) was the first publication to find Monolophosaurus to be a non-neotetanuran tetanuran, by noting many characters previously thought to be exclusive of Allosauroidea to have a more wider distribution.
+Smith et al. (2007) was the first publication to find Monolophosaurus to be a non-neotetanuran tetanuran, by noting many characters previously thought to be exclusive of Allosauroidea to have a wider distribution.
 Also, Zhao et al. in 2010 noted various primitive features of the skeleton suggesting that Monolophosaurus could be one of the most basal tetanuran dinosaurs instead.
 Benson (2008, 2010) placed Monolophosaurus in a clade with Chuandongocoelurus that is more basal than Megalosauridae and Spinosauridae in the Megalosauroidea.
 Later, Benson et al. (2010) found the Chuandongocoelurus/Monolophosaurus clade to be outside of Megalosauroidea and Neotetanurae, near the base of Tetanurae.
 A 2012 phylogeny found Monolophosaurus and Chuandongocoelurus, while not sister taxa, to form a group outside more derived groups at the base of Tetanurae.

 The following cladogram is based on the phylogenetic analysis conducted by Carrano in 2012, showing the relationships of Monolophosaurus:

 In 2019, Rauhut found Monolophosaurus to be the most basal member of Carnosauria.

+A 2023 examination of Irritator challengeri found Monolophosaurus to be a sister taxon to Spinosauridae as part of a larger, monophyletic Carnosauria.
+Similarly, the describers of Alpkarakush included Monolophosaurus within Spinosauridae based on their phylogenetic analysis in 2024.

+Cau (2024) recovered Monolophosaurus as a basal member of Allosauroidea.
+A simplified version of the cladogram is shown below.